namishh/holmes/README.md

 ### Features
 - No javascript *
 - Very easy to extend
-- Built in admin panel to make
+- Built in admin panel to manage users, questions and hints
+- Adding images, videos and audios to questions
+- Built in authentication system
+- Built in rate limiting
+- Built in leaderboard
+- Easy to add custom routes

+\* (Except for the tailwind stuff and toggling the navbar)

 ### Run Locally